How To Avoid A Spam Filter In Email Marketing?

 However, you can get the express consent which makes it evident that your website visitors are subscribing to your emails.
 To get the express consent, a merchant may have an opt-in form on its website which makes the visitors acknowledge that they are interested in subscribing the emails by the website.
 As a result, you may send the emails to such subscribers without being labeled as spam by spam filter.

 According to a survey that was conducted by Litmus and Fluent, almost 50% participants expressed that they felt deceived when they opened a promotional mail due to a misleading subject line.
+As an online seller, you should know how to avoid spam filters so that you can actually make your email marketing campaign influential.

 Low Open Rates

-One of the most common reasons why an email gets filtered by spam filter is low open rates.
+One of the most common reasons why an email gets filtered by spam filter in email marketing campaign is low open rates.
 Quite often, users don’t even open the emails and delete them as they consider the mail to be useless or spam.
 In this case, the email inbox providers also consider this open rate and while filtering out the emails in future, they take into consideration this point.

 IP Address of the Email Service Provider